Dr. Romantic

-Dr. Romantic (Korean: 낭만닥터 김사부) is a South Korean television series starring Han Suk-kyu as the title character with Yoo Yeon-seok, Seo Hyun-jin in first season, Ahn Hyo-seop, Lee Sung-kyung in second and third season.
-The first season aired on SBS TV from November 7, 2016, to January 16, 2017, every Monday and Tuesday at 22:00 (KST).
-The second season aired from January 6 to February 25, 2020, every Monday and Tuesday at 21:40 (KST).
-The third season is scheduled to premiere in April 2023.
+Dr. Romantic (Korean: 낭만닥터 김사부) is a South Korean television series starring Han Suk-kyu in the title role, alongside Yoo Yeon-seok and Seo Hyun-jin in the first season, Ahn Hyo-seop, Lee Sung-kyung and Kim Joo-hun in the second and third season.
+The first season aired on SBS TV from November 7, 2016, to January 16, 2017, every Monday and Tuesday at 22:00 (KST) for 20 episodes.
+The second season aired on SBS TV from January 6 to February 25, 2020, every Monday and Tuesday at 21:40 (KST) time slot for 16 episodes.
+The third season aired on SBS TV from April 28 to June 17, 2023, every Friday and Saturday at 22:00 (KST) time slot for 16 episodes.
+It is also available for streaming on Viu for the first and second seasons and Disney+ for the third season in selected regions.

 The first season received positive reception, recording over 20% in ratings.
 In addition, it also received positive reviews for its plot and Han Suk-kyu's performance.